The images above use daily precipitation statistics from NWS COOP, CoCoRaHS, and CoAgMet stations. From

-- SNOTEL precipitation is at or above the median for the northern and eastern part of the UCRB with drier percentiles along the western and southern portions
+- SNOTEL precipitation is at or above the median (50th percentile) for the northern and eastern part of the UCRB with drier percentiles along the western and southern portions

-- Percentiles in the Upper Green region are mostly above the 75th percentile.
+- Percentiles in the Upper Green region are mainly above the 75th percentile.

-- In the northern and central CO mountains percentiles are at or above the median percentile, with most SNOTEL sites along the divide above the 80th percentile, lower to the west.
+- In the northern and central CO mountains percentiles are at or above the median percentile, with most SNOTEL sites along the Continental Divide above the 70th percentile.

 Basin-wide Snow Water Equivalent (SWE) Percent of Normal:

-- The eastern and northern sub-basins in the UCRB currently have near to above normal snowpack, with the highest values in southern WY
+- The eastern and northern sub-basins in the UCRB currently have above normal snowpack, with the highest values in the Upper Green river basin in western WY

-- Snowpack in southwest CO is also slightly below normal at 93%
+- Snowpack in southwest CO is reporting below normal at 72%

-- East of the basin, snowpack is above normal, with the exception of the Rio Grande Basin at 87%
+- East of the basin, snowpack is above normal

 SWE Timeseries Graphs: